autifyhq/autify-javascript-snippets/content/en/snippets/mouse/canvas_mouse_event.md

 var clickY = rect.top + rect.height / 4;

 // List of mouse events to dispatch
-// Remove the mouse eventst that are not relavent var mouseEvents = ['mouseover', 'mouseenter', 'mousedown', 'mouseup', 'click', 'dblclick', 'mouseout'];
+// Remove the mouse events that are not relevant var mouseEvents = ['mouseover', 'mouseenter', 'mousedown', 'mouseup', 'click', 'dblclick', 'mouseout'];

 // Dispatch each event